-D. Recall to Other Disciplines:

-l.
+- 4. The Association and the Committee agree that the above-stated procedure will be used first for the recall of all professional teachers to positions following a layoff. - 5.
+Preference for substitute service will be given to laid off teachers who indicate their availability to the Office of Human Resources. - D. Recall to Other Disciplines: - 1.
 When a vacancy occurs which cannot be filled in accordance with Article 10, Paragraph C.2., teachers shall be eligible for other positions for which they are qualified.
-No new employee will be hired until every eligible employee on the recall list has been given the opportunity to apply.

-- 2. The following criteria will be applied in determining which of the qualified applicants will be considered for positions in disciplines other than the discipline from which the applicant was laid off: - a.
-Areas of Competence - (1) Certification - (2) Number of years of actual experience in the area of competency - (3) Recent experience in the area of competence (See Memorandum of Understanding and Clarification 10/19/77) - b.
-(1) Length of continuous permanent service in the system - (2) Length of service in the system - c.
-Major/Minor Field of Study (graduate, undergraduate) - (1) Major field of study - (2) Minor field of study - (3) Other courses - d.
-Contributions to the system beyond classroom teaching - (1) This does not include activities for which a teacher receives monetary compensation. - (2) Contributions considered will be made during the school year (September to June) only. - (3) All Association work which contributes to the educational process shall be considered a contribution to the system. - (4) Requests to contribute, which have not been accepted, shall be considered. - e.
-Quality of Teaching Performance - (1) Past evaluations which are in a teacher's personnel file. - (2) General recollections of supervisors who have had direct knowledge of a teacher's performance in the classroom.
+No new employee will be hired until every eligible employee on the recall list has been given the opportunity to apply. - 2.
+The following criteria will be applied in determining which of the qualified applicants will be considered for positions in disciplines other than the discipline from which the applicant was laid off: - a.
+Areas of Competence - (1) Certification - (2) Number of years of actual experience in the area of competency

+(3) Recent experience in the area of competence (See Memorandum of Understanding and Clarification - 10/19/77)

+- b.
+(1) Length of continuous permanent service in the system

+- (2) Length of service in the system

+- c.
+Major/Minor Field of Study (graduate, undergraduate)

+- (1) Major field of study

+- (2) Minor field of study

+- (3) Other courses

+- d.
+Contributions to the system beyond classroom teaching

+(1) This does not include activities for which a teacher receives monetary compensation.

+(2) Contributions considered will be made during the school year (September to June) only.

+(3) All Association work which contributes to the educational process shall be considered a contribution to the system.

+(4) Requests to contribute, which have not been accepted, shall be considered.

+- e.
+Quality of Teaching Performance - (1) Past evaluations which are in a teacher's personnel file.

+(2) General recollections of supervisors who have had direct knowledge of a teacher's performance in the classroom.